 Generally a good source of fiber, vitamin C and antioxidants, fresh fruit is a healthy way to indulge your sweet tooth.
 If it helps you to eat more, add a little sugar—drizzle slices of pear with honey or sprinkle a little brown sugar on grapefruit.
 Keep fresh fruit visible at home and keep a piece or two at work so you have a healthful snack when your stomach starts growling.
 Lots of grocery stores stock exotic fruit—pick a new one to try each week and expand your fruit horizons.

-The people who live along the Mediterranean—the Spanish, Italian, French, Greek, and others—are not known to shy away from wine, but that doesn't mean you should pour it at your leisure.
-Dietitians and experts who developed the Mediterranean diet for the New England Journal of Medicine study advised women to stick to a three-ounce serving and men, a five-ounce serving, per day.
+The people who live along the Mediterranean—the Spanish, Italian, French, Greek and others—are not known to shy away from wine, but that doesn't mean you should pour it at your leisure.
+Dietitians and experts who developed the Mediterranean diet for the New England Journal of Medicine study advised women to stick to a 3-ounce serving, and men to a 5-ounce serving, per day.
 When you do sip, try to do so with a meal—even better if that meal is shared with loved ones.
 If you're a teetotaler, you shouldn't start to drink just for this diet.

 Featured Recipe: Chicken & Farro Herb Salad